 - visible spectrum – the light energy that humans can see

 Science Vocabulary Quiz

-Here is a quiz on 4th grade science vocabulary words for sound and light.
+If you’d like some extra practice, try out a quiz on 4th grade science vocabulary words for sound and light.
 It covers the terms listed in this article.

 - Light is electromagnetic radiation.